SmartPracticeschool/llSPS-INT-138-AI-Powered-News-Search-App-Level-1-/README.md

 The bot can send DMs, it can be mentioned by users, it can post messages or upload files, and it can be invited to channels - or kicked out.
 Since bot is capable of doing everything that a Slack App can do, we're going to limit our focus to a common use-case for bots.

-The node red code is available at: https://eu-gb.git.cloud.ibm.com/160417733004/NodeREDAJAHK.git
+The node red code is available at: https://eu-gb.git.cloud.ibm.com/160417733004/NodeREDAJAHK.git The snapshot of flow of the app is provided in the repository as UI_flow.PNG